 Thirteenth Floor Dance Theater is proud to announce the world premiere of Being Raymond Chandler, an original work of dance theater imaginatively set in the mind of the iconic detective fiction writer as he struggles to write his latest novel.
-Created by 13th Floor Founder Jenny McAllister for an ensemble of seven multi-talented performers, Being Raymond Chandler runs for two weekends, this weekend, October 26-27 and next, November 2-3, 2013 in Studio B at ODC Dance Commons.
+Created by 13th Floor Founder Jenny McAllister for an ensemble of seven multi-talented performers, Being Raymond Chandler runs for two weekends, October 26-27 and November 2-3, 2013 in Studio B at ODC Dance Commons.

 It's about 11 o'clock in the morning, with the sun not shining, and detective fiction writer Raymond Chandler, author of The Big Sleep and Farewell, My Lovely, is on deadline to complete his next novel.
 With cigarette and scotch in hand, he searches for words, but is haunted by figures from his past, figures of his own creation: fast-talking dames, broads, goons, and his favorite private eye, Philip Marlowe.
 The stage unfolds inside Chandler's mind as these figures cavort, slink and machinate with hilarious, heartreading and ultimately triumphant results.

 "I found this weird artistic connection with Raymond Chandler," says McAllister.
 "One letter of his, in particular, resonated with me.
 He describes his wandering writing process with dead ends and revisions, his struggle to plot a course for his characters from the beginning.
 It's a great example of self-deprecating humor.
 It's also a mirror of my own artistic process that works by fits and starts."